 Status Callback URL

 A URL where Twilio will call each time your outbound message status changes to one of the following: failed, sent.
 Twilio will POST the standard TwiML request parameters as well as standard Status parameters : MessageStatus and ErrorCode.
-Non-relative URLs must contain a valid hostname (underscores are not allowed).
+Non-relative URLs must contain a valid hostname (underscores aren't allowed).

 Status Callback Method